toshiro-en-miyamoto/cpp/building/conan/README.md

 Saving detected profile to ~/.conan2/profiles/default
 ```

 Conan will always set the default C++ standard as the one that the detected compiler version uses by default.
 If you want to use a different C++ standard, you can edit the default profile file directly.
+As of writing, the default `cppstd` is `gnu14` for Linux distributions and `gnu17` for Mac OS.

 ```bash
 (conan2) ~ $ cd ~/.conan2/profiles